The Ultimate Gitleaks Guide

 # Run a scan with verbose logging

-gitleaks detect --verbose
+gitleaks git --verbose

 # For even more detail, set the log level to debug

-gitleaks detect --log-level debug
+gitleaks git --log-level debug

 This will give you insight into the entire process, helping you pinpoint where the issue might be.